 Even when TVMob manages to connect, the streaming quality disappoints users.
 Many channels max out at 480p resolution, which looks pixelated and unclear on modern TVs.
 Higher quality streams, when available, often suffer from compression artifacts that make viewing unpleasant.

 The reliability issues extend beyond just technical problems.
-You will struggle with channels disappearing without prior notice and content not being available consistently.
+You will struggle with channels disappearing without prior notice and with content not being consistently available.
 You will never know if your favorite shows will be available when you want to watch them.

 Overwhelming Advertisement Issues